Beulah, Gilead: Beulah (1884–1936)

 In 1993 Campbelltown Council proposed rezoning for a wildlife corridor including Beulah's spotted gum forest.
 Beulah Investments P/L and neighbouring Mt.
 Gilead opposed this.
 George Betts died in 2000, having represented Beulah Investments P/L's interests for 30 years.
-In April 2000 the Heritage Councli wrote to Beulah Investments P/L pointing out that minimum standards of maintenance and repair were not being adhered to, i.e. it was demolition by neglect.
+In April 2000 the Heritage Council wrote to Beulah Investments P/L pointing out that minimum standards of maintenance and repair were not being adhered to, i.e. it was demolition by neglect.
 In February 2004 Clive Lucas, Stapleton & Partners were contracted for a schedule of essential maintenance to walls, roof, verandah posts.

 From September 2010 Beulah was acquired ($2 million; $600,000 through OEH's Biodiversity Offset program and a biobanking agreement to preserve the 60 ha of significant bushland on site), repaired, adaptively reused and readied for sale by the Historic Houses Trust of NSW through its endangered houses fund.
 It is being prepared for sale.

 Description

 Farm

 The property is broadly rectangular running away from Appin Road on its eastern side towards the Upper Canal water supply for Sydney to its west.
 A driveway winds from Appin Road over Woodhouse Creek through an area of forest, past a former dam and bore and an area of remnant formal planning layout to the homestead group with remnant plants, outbuildings and fence lines.
 To the north of the homestead group is a dairy.
 To its south-west is an octagonal summer house ruin.
 This was deliberately sited in an area giving both the best views and summer breezes.
-It has a clear relationship to the homestead group and to adjoining Meadowvale homestead group to its south-west - on axis.
+It has a clear relationship to the homestead group and to adjoining Meadowvale homestead group to its south-west – on axis.

-On both sides of the driveway which continues west of the homestead group were cultivated paddocks - visible in a 1947 aerial photograph - patterns indicating possible former orchards or pasture improvement in this area.
+On both sides of the driveway which continues west of the homestead group were cultivated paddocks – visible in a 1947 aerial photograph – patterns indicating possible former orchards or pasture improvement in this area.
 Dams and another area of cultivation patterns in the farm's south-west.
 Beulah adjoins Meadowvale to its south, another colonial farm estate and this boundary is marked by remaining post and rail fencing.

 The house and outbuildings are set within a level basin enclosed in the southern and western sides by the ridgeline and to the north and east by the conservation forest.
 Only the gazebo (or summer house) is set on the ridgeline overlooking the adjacent (to the south-west) former Hume homestead known as Meadowvale.

 The land is largely cleared and shows evidence of continued pastoral use, with the exception of the conservation forest.